WHO CAME UP WITH THE WORD JAVA, FOR COFFEE?

 Some seriously brilliant Arab Traders took coffee trees back with them to Yemen.
 The Yemen Coffee trade grew from these coffee trees and the coffee trade flourished to the point that if anyone was caught transporting a coffee seedling or tree out of Yemen they were put to death.
 Now the Dutch were extremely busy traveling the world being marvelous merchants and shrewd traders.
 Being fabulous also means being brave, and this is where a few Dutch Traders, with sticky fingers, decided to steal a few coffee trees for the Dutch VOC (Dutch East India Company Dutch: Vereenigde Oostindische Compagnie).
 Brave traders, because as we mentioned before, if they had been caught, they would have been put to death.

 At the instigation of Nicolaas Witsen, burgomaster of Amsterdam and governor of the East India Company, Adrian Van Ommen, commander of Malabar, sent the first Arabian coffee seedlings to Java in 1696.
-These coffee seedlings were destroyed by flood, but were followed in 1699 by a second shipment of coffee seedlings, from which developed the coffee trade of the Netherlands East Indies, that made Java coffee a household word in every civilized country.
+These coffee seedlings were destroyed by a flood but were followed in 1699 by a second shipment of coffee seedlings, from which developed the coffee trade of the Netherlands East Indies, that made Java coffee a household word in every civilized country.

 The first export of green coffee beans was sent from Java to Europe by the Dutch East India Company and was received at Amsterdam in 1711.
 The shipment consisted of 894 pounds from the Jakarta plantations and from the interior of the island.
 At the first public auction, this coffee brought twenty-three and two-thirds stuivers (about forty-seven cents) per Amsterdam pound.
 Within 10 years, exports rose to 60 tons per year.
 Java was the first place, outside of Arabia and Ethiopia, where coffee was widely cultivated.
 VOC (Dutch East India Company Dutch: Vereenigde Oostindische Compagnie) monopolized world coffee trading from 1725 to 1780.
 This coffee is the true “Java” part of the famous “Mocha Java Blend”.
 It is produced in an area of Western Java in the mountains west of the city of Bandung called Preanger.